 This Classic Mojito Recipe is the perfect starting place for anyone just learning how to make cocktails at home!
 Whether you already know that you love this classic rum cocktail, or you’re looking for something light and delicious, this is the one for you!
 It’s one of my go-to cocktail favorites; right up there with this cucumber gin and tonic and delicious watermelon margarita.

-What is the Mojito?
+What is a Mojito?

-- Fresh Lime Juice.
-Only the fresh stuff.
+- Fresh lime juice: Only the fresh stuff.
 I even underlined it so you know I mean business.

-- Ice.
-Because otherwise, it would taste gross.
+- Ice: Because otherwise, it would taste gross.
 No, I do not measure my ice.

 Helpful tools and equipment:

 - Cocktail Muddler.
-Theoretically, you could use a spoon, but a muddler makes a world of difference.
+Theoretically, you could use a wooden spoon, but a muddler makes a world of difference.